ChristianMarzahl/Traffic_Sign_Classifier/writeup_template.md

 The code for this step is contained in the sixt code cell of the IPython notebook.

 As a first step, I decided to convert the images to grayscale because the paper from [Pierre Sermanet and Yann LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) suggest that color don´t have a big positive impact on the result.
+At the same time I performed a image rezise to 32x32.

-To decrease the effect of different light conditions one the traffic signs i used a [local histogram equalization](http://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html)
+To decrease the effect of different light conditions one the traffic signs I used a [local histogram equalization](http://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html)

 ![alt text][image11]